 The Non-Destructive Testing (NDT) industry has seen a step change in the last couple of decades.
-For many years NDT was primarily recognized for quality assurance during manufacturing, and therefore equipment and training requirements were focused on evaluating components during fabrication.
+For many years NDT was primarily recognized for quality assurance during manufacturing, and therefore equipment and training requirements were focused on evaluating critical components during fabrication.
 However, with facilities operating beyond their intended design life and a better understanding of the impact of in-service damage mechanisms, the NDT industry has shifted towards online inspection and integrity management.

 Probability of Detection (PoD) studies and demonstrations of minimum detectability are industry accepted processes that help provide this assurance and deliver the expected level of confidence for engineers making critical decisions.
 Engineers typically want to know what defects and how large they must be to be detected as well as how accurate sizing is.

-Below is a diagram detailing an example sample plate that was manufactured at 6, 8, 10 and 12mm wall thicknesses:
+Below is a diagram detailing an example sample plate that was manufactured at 6mm, 8mm, 10mm and 12mm wall thicknesses:

-Each plate had 20 machined defects:
+Each plate contained 20 machined defects:

 Detection definition = indication visible on screen (possibility of background noise also present)